tsmith512/tsmithcreative/_drafts/my-first-alexa.md

   resource, but since Home Assistant has an Alexa API built-in, it was easier to have AWS connect directly.
-  - _Note_ if you're unable to get HTTPS going on Home Assistant, or you can't forward port 443, there is a [Lambda Proxy function in the Hass forums](LPX).
+  - _Note_ if you're unable to get HTTPS going on Home Assistant, or you can't forward port 443, there is a [Lambda Proxy function in the Hass forums][LPX].
 - Select the sensible region for your endpoint.
 - Enter your endpoint URL in the displayed field: `https://YOUR_HOST/api/alexa?api_password=YOUR_API_PASSWORD`
 - Do not enable **Account Linking**.
 That's if AWS would need account-specific